 Make an Appointment

 The Arrhythmia Program at the University of Michigan has been a national and international leader in the treatment of arrhythmias for more than 30 years.
-To schedule an appointment to discuss your heart arrhythmia or other cardiovascular condition, call us at 888-287-1082 or email us at CVCCallCtr@med.umich.edu.
-Visit our Make an Appointment page for more information about what to expect when you call us.
+To schedule an appointment to discuss catheter ablation or any other cardiovascular condition or treatment, call us at 888-287-1082 or visit our Make a Cardiovascular Appointment page, where you may fill out a Patient Appointment Request Form and view other details about scheduling an appointment.